fforw/entity/README.md

     ]
 }
 ```

+#### config option

 The *config* option can be used to configure an alternate config location.

-The *debug*
+#### entitySystemName option

+The entitySystemName changes the variable name the macro expects the entity system to be available as.
+(Default is "entitySystem")

+#### debug option
-option will make the macro
+The *debug* option will make the macro

-## Configuration
+## EntitySystem Configuration

 The entity system is defined by a static JSON configuration that defines all possible components
 and how to lay out the memory tables for them.